 Assel Grant Services (AGS) is accepting applications for a full-time Senior Grants Specialist.
 This position requires focused, energized, and self-motivated individuals able to work out of their own home, with some travel to client locations occasionally needed.
 AGS is a professional grant services firm specializing in grant services and professional development to support the full grant cycle.
-AGS is a highly efficient, expert team of experienced grant writers and researchers who have written over 1,400 grants and been awarded over $310 million for our clients since 2007.
-We have a staff of 15 grant professionals, eleven of whom are credentialed by the Grant Professionals Certification Institute (GPCI) as Grant Professional Certified (GPC).
+AGS is a highly efficient, expert team of experienced grant writers and researchers who have written over 1,400 grants and been awarded over $340 million for our clients since 2007.
+We have a staff of 17 grant professionals, fourteen of whom are credentialed by the Grant Professionals Certification Institute (GPCI) as Grant Professional Certified (GPC).
 No other grant services firm has as many GPCs on staff.

 This position requires a focused, energized, and self-motivated individual with exceptional written and verbal communication skills and keen attention to details.
 The individual must have excellent knowledge of Microsoft Office and Google programs, a strong understanding of the nonprofit community, and a demonstrated track record of setting and achieving goals.